DePauw Management Accelerator Program Frequently Asked Questions

 This is an intense program, with rigorous classes and coursework expected of you through the program.
 As a result, we want to make sure that you are aware of and prepared for the level of work that will be expected of you.
 If you do not have a 3.0 GPA, but feel that your current grades do not reflect your abilities as a student, you can petition the Dean of Experiential Learning and Career Planning at DePauw for admission into the program.

 The course will begin on the first day of Winter Term, and will include coursework on location at Indiana University in Bloomington, at DePauw (Greencastle), with visits in the greater Indianapolis area during that time.
+Additional information will be emailed to students who sign up to participate in the course.

 Yes, this program would fulfill that portion of the Extended Studies graduation requirements.